vala-lang/vala-docs/source/tutorials/programming-language/main/06-00-libraries/06-04-abi-and-api-design-choices.rst

 ABI
 ---

-``abit-compliance-checker`` is a cross-platform tool for checcking the stability of an ABI.
+``abit-compliance-checker`` is a cross-platform tool for checking the stability of an ABI.
 Supported platforms are GNU/Linux, FreeBSD, Mac OS X and MS Windows.
 See `ABI Compliance Checker <https://lvc.github.io/abi-compliance-checker/>`_ for more details.